 From an architectural perspective, application developers can use clients or the Open API directly for creating their multimedia enabled applications.
-This opens a wide spectrum of potential usage scenarios ranging from web applications (written using the JavaScript client), desktop applications (written using the Java Client), distributed applications (written using the Open API), etc.
+This opens a wide spectrum of potential usage scenarios ranging from web applications (written using the Java Client), distributed applications (written using the Open API), etc.

-4.6 Creating applications on top of the Stream Oriented GE Architecture
+2.3.6 Creating applications on top of the Stream Oriented GE Architecture